andrew/ultimate-awesome/README.md

 - [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.
 - [awesome-technical-writing](https://github.com/BolajiAyodeji/awesome-technical-writing) - :books: A curated list of awesome resources: articles, books, videos, tools, podcasts about technical writing.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
+- [awesome-foundation-agents](https://github.com/foundationagents/awesome-foundation-agents) - About Awesome things towards foundation agents.
+Papers / Repos / Blogs / .
 - [awesome-keycloak](https://github.com/thomasdarimont/awesome-keycloak) - A curated list of resources for learning about
+- [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [awesome-slam-datasets](https://github.com/youngguncho/awesome-slam-datasets) - A curated list of awesome datasets for SLAM.
 - [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.
 - [awesome-android-learning-resources](https://github.com/androiddevnotes/awesome-android-learning-resources) - 👓 A curated list of awesome android learning resources for android app developers. .
 - [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
-- [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
+- [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-baremetal](https://github.com/alexellis/awesome-baremetal) - Bare-metal is awesome.
 Let's share our favourite tools. .
 - [Awesome-Cybersecurity-Datasets](https://github.com/shramos/Awesome-Cybersecurity-Datasets) - A curated list of amazingly awesome Cybersecurity datasets.
 - [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
-- [awesome-foundation-agents](https://github.com/foundationagents/awesome-foundation-agents) - About Awesome things towards foundation agents.
-Papers / Repos / Blogs / .
 - [web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - Digital Human Resource: 2D/3D/4D Human Modeling, Avatar Generation & Animation, Clothed People Digitalization, Virtual Try-On, and Others.
 - [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.